vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_06_implement_event_support_asc.md

 Update the **TestProducer.java** file in the **extra/src/main/java** directory, so it uses **telemetry** as a topic name.

 Compile the producer app.
 You will use it at the end of this lab to send 100 events to your event hub.
+You will be able to re-run this multiple times to send events to the event hub.

 <details>
 <summary>hint</summary>